Foundations

 - Write generic code that operates across multiple containers

-- Extend the library with your own types or type-class instances
+- Extend the library with our own types or type-class instances

 How The Layers Stack